The positive tropical Grassmannian, the hypersimplex, and the m=2 amplituhedron: Introduction

 Meanwhile, in recent years physicists have been increasingly interested in understanding how \emph{cluster algebras} encode the analytic properties of scattering amplitudes, both at tree- and loop- level \cite{Golden:2013xva}.
 This led them to explore the connection between cluster algebras and the \emph{positive tropical Grassmannian} which was observed in \cite{troppos}.
-In particular, the positive tropical Grassmannian has been increasingly playing a role in different areas of scattering amplitudes: from bootstrapping loop amplitudes in $\mathcal{N}=4$ SYM \cite{Drummond:2019cxm, Arkani-Hamed:2019plo,Henke:2019hve} to computing scattering amplitudes in certain scalar theories \cite{Cachazo:2019ngv}.
+In particular, the positive tropical Grassmannian has been increasingly playing a role in different areas of scattering amplitudes: from bootstrapping loop amplitudes in $\mathcal{N}=4$ SYM \cite{Drummond:2019cxm, Arkani-Hamed:2019rds,Henke:2019hve} to computing scattering amplitudes in certain scalar theories \cite{Cachazo:2019ngv}.

 Finally, physicists have already observed a duality between the formulations of scattering amplitudes $\mathcal{N}=4$ SYM in momentum space\footnote{More precisely, it is `spinor helicity' space, or, equivalently (related by half-Fourier transform), in twistor space.
 See \cite[Section 8]{abcgpt}.} and in momentum twistor space.
 This is possible because of the so-called `Amplitude/Wilson loop duality' \cite{Alday:2008yw}, which was shown to arise from a more fundamental duality in String Theory called `T-duality' \cite{Berkovits:2008ic}.
-The geometric counterpart of this fact is a duality between collections of $4k$-dimensional `BCFW' cells of $Gr^+_{k,n}$ which (conjecturally) triangulate the amplituhedron $\mathcal{A}_{n,k,4}$, and corresponding collections of $(2n-4)$-dimensional cells of $Gr^+_{k+2,n}$ which (conjecturally) triangulate the \emph{momentum amplituhedron} $\mathcal{M}_{n,k,4}$; the latter object was introduced very recently in \cite{mamp}.
+The geometric counterpart of this fact is a duality between collections of $4k$-dimensional `BCFW' cells of $Gr^{\geq 0}_{k,n}$ which (conjecturally) tile the amplituhedron $\mathcal{A}_{n,k,4}$, and corresponding collections of $(2n-4)$-dimensional cells of $Gr^{\geq 0}_{k+2,n}$ which (conjecturally) tile the \emph{momentum amplituhedron} $\mathcal{M}_{n,k,4}$; the latter object was introduced very recently by the first two authors together with Damgaard and Ferro \cite{mamp}.
 In this paper we see that this duality, which we have evocatively called \emph{T-duality}, extends beyond $m=4$.
-In particular, for $m=2$, the \emph{hypersimplex} $\Delta_{k+1,n}$ and the $m=2$ amplituhedron $\mathcal{A}_{n,k,2}$ are somehow dual to each other, a phenomenon that we explore and employ to study properties of both objects.
+In particular, for $m=2$, the \emph{hypersimplex} $\Delta_{k+1,n}$ and the $m=2$ amplituhedron $\mathcal{A}_{n,k,2}(Z)$ are somehow dual to each other, a phenomenon that we explore and employ to study properties of both objects.
 We believe that this duality holds for any (even) $m$: in \cref{sec:twistor} we introduce a generalization $\mathcal{M}_{n,k,m}$ of the momentum amplituhedron $\mathcal{M}_{n,k,4}$, and a corresponding notion of \emph{T-duality}.